 An inch is equal to 18 points.
 Stores usually do the 14-point measurement.
-By measuring the distance between the racket butt and handle, you can easily describe the racket’s balance.
+You can easily describe the racket’s balance by measuring the distance between the racket butt and handle.
 When comparing racket lengths, measurements are easier than points.

 Various lengths can be balanced.
 In centimeters, both rackets balance equally well.

 What is Better – Head Light or Head Heavy?

 We always preferred headlight tennis rackets when discussing the best tennis racket.